Mitch Clark (rugby league)

 He has previously played for the Penrith Panthers in the Holden Cup, Doncaster in Kingstone Press championship, and the Bradford Bulls and Hull Kingston Rovers in the Championship.
-He played one game at the York City Knights in 2017 on dual registration from Hull Kingston Rovers, before moving to Castleford (Heritage № 985) in the top flight.
+He played one game at the York City Knights in 2017 on dual registration from Hull Kingston Rovers, before moving to Castleford in the top flight.
 He spent time on loan from the Tigers in 2018.
 He played one game for Halifax RLFC on dual registration in 2019.
 Clark also played for the Leigh Centurions in the Championship.

 Background

 Clark was born in Pontefract, West Yorkshire, England.

 He is of New Zealand heritage, however he was born in England while his father, Trevor Clark was playing for Bradford Northern after stints with Leeds Rhinos and Featherstone Rovers.
 He followed in his father's footsteps in 2016 when he débuted for the Bradford Bulls against Whitehaven.

 Early career

 Clark played in the Toyota Cup under-20s competition in 2012 with the Penrith Panthers before the competition was renamed the Holden Cup in 2013.
 He played in the 2013 Holden Cup Grand final for the Penrith Panthers over the New Zealand Warriors and scored a try in the 30-42 victory.

 He represented the Junior Kiwis in 2013 against the Junior Kangaroos beaten 38-26 at WIN Jubilee Oval Kograh on 13 October.